 Wide range of supported platforms, easily integrated with existing infrastructure.

 Freedom and Flexibility

 Support for authenticating against existing sources such as LDAP and Active Directory makes ThinLinc a drop-in solution in most environments.
-Windows and Linux desktops and applications can often be published from existing servers reducing startup costs.
+Linux desktops and applications can often be published from existing servers reducing startup costs.